antonzaharia/poker-hand-master/README.md

 A Ruby class that takes in a card representation and is able to recognize card properties as `#suit` or `#value`.

+### Hand Representations

+Hands are represented as a string of 5 two character card strings separated by spaces.
+For example, '2H 2D 2C 2S JD' represents the hand four twos and the jack of diamonds.

 ## PokerHand class

 A Ruby class that takes in a poker hand and is able to validate if the hand means something in poker.

-## Hand Representations

-Hands are represented as a string of 5 two character card strings separated by spaces.
-For example, '2H 2D 2C 2S JD' represents the hand four twos and the jack of diamonds.

-## Hand Categories
+### Hand Categories

 These are all of the categories that poker hands can fall into, in order of lowest to highest scoring: